 Hair is the most common reason for a clogged bathroom sink.
 Any and all types of hair can keep your sink from draining properly – even tiny facial hairs.
-Ironically, soap can also clog your pipes if it reacts negatively to the minerals in your water.
+Ironically, soap can also clog your pipes as scum builds up inside your pipes.

 Drain-cleaning chemicals and snakes are both inexpensive ways to unclog your drain in a pinch.
-However, frequently clogging drains should be seen by a professional.
-If you use commercial drain cleaners on a regular basis, the chemicals may damage your pipes.
+However, frequently clogging drains should be serviced by a professional.
+If you use commercial drain cleaners on a regular basis, the chemicals can damage your pipes.

-Some other reasons you should immediately call a plumber are if a mess is spreading or the clog is affecting other drains.
+Some other reasons you should immediately call a plumber are if your clog is causing pipe backups or affecting other drains.

 Leaky sinks waste water.
 This increases your utility bill and can ruin the belongings in your bathroom.
-The O ring in your sink’s faucet keeps water from leaking but can become damaged and worn out over time.
-Corrosion and friction from water pressure can also cause your sink’s valve seat or washer to wear down and become less effective.
+The O-ring in your sink’s faucet keeps water from leaking but can become damaged and worn out over time.
+Corrosion and friction from water pressure can also cause your sink’s valve seat to wear down and become less effective.

-If the water is coming from under your sink, dry and remove everything in the cabinet to locate the leak.
-After tightening the connections with a wrench, leaking supply and waste lines can usually be fixed with waterproof tape or plumber’s putty.
-If the faucet is leaking beneath the sink, it could be an internal problem that should be best assessed by a professional.
+If water is coming from under your sink, dry and remove everything in the cabinet to locate the leak.
+After tightening the connections with a wrench, reinforce the fix with waterproof tape or plumber’s putty.
+If the faucet is leaking beneath the sink, it could be an internal problem that should be assessed by a professional.

-When your bathroom sink smells like sulfur, it’s most likely coming from an underground hydrogen sulfide gas.
+When your bathroom sink smells like sulfur, it’s most likely coming from bacteria growth in your drain.
+Sometimes, your sink smells if there is a sewer pipe problem.
 To determine where the smell is coming from, fill two cups with water – one with cold and the other with hot.
 If both smell the same, check the other sinks in your home for the same smell.
 If the smell is localized to your bathroom sink, it’s your fixture and not your entire home’s water.

 Cleaning your pipes with hydrogen peroxide and replacing old ones can eliminate this problem.
 If nothing seems to work, let the Gotelli Plumbing professionals handle it.